dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/data-annotations.md

     }
 ```

-If you were to try to use the above class in your EF model, you would get an `InvalidOperationException`:
+Attempting to use the above class in your EF model, would result in an `InvalidOperationException`:

 *Unable to determine composite primary key ordering for type 'Passport'.
 Use the ColumnAttribute or the HasKey method to specify an order for composite primary keys.*

-When using composite keys, Entity Framework requires you to define an order for the key properties.
-You can acheive this by using the Column annotation to specify an order.
+In order to use composite keys, Entity Framework requires you to define an order for the key properties.
+You can do this by using the Column annotation to specify an order.

 >[!NOTE]
 > The order value is relative (rather than index based) so any values can be used.
 For example, 100 and 200 would be acceptable in place of 1 and 2.